-How do I prepare my child for blood donation?
+How do I prepare my child for blood draw?

-Blood collection can be a stressful process for most children and they are likely to express fear and denial.
+Blood draw can be a stressful process for most children, and they are likely to express fear and denial.

-Studies of children up to 17 years of age have shown that children younger than 7 years of age are the ones who have the most severe anxiety and fear reactions.
+Studies of children up to 17 years of age have shown that children younger than 7 tend to have the most severe anxiety and fear.

-In many cases these reactions are likely to prevent the blood donation and maximise the child’s fear of subsequent blood donations.
+In many cases these reactions are likely to prevent the blood draw and maximise the child’s fear of subsequent blood draws.

-Preparing a child for blood collection involves 2 phases.
+Preparing a child for blood draw involves 2 phases.

-- The preparation of the child by the parents before the blood donation
+• The preparation of the child by the parents before the blood draw

-- The management of the child during blood collection
+• The management of the child during blood draw

 Here are some simple steps to help your child feel comfortable during the blood draw.

-- Explain to the children what is going to happen.
+• Explain to the child what is going to happen.
 Tell your child why the test is being done and how it will be done.
-Use words and terminology based on your child’s age.
+Use words and terminology appropriate for your child’s age.
 Reassure your child that you will be there for the whole process

-- Be honest but also reassuring.
-Do not tell your child that blood donation does not hurt.
+• Be honest but also reassuring.
+Do not tell your child that blood draw does not hurt.
 It is better to tell your child that it will probably hurt a little but the pain will go away very quickly.

-- Offer plenty of water.
-If the test does not involve limiting fluid consumption it would be good enough to provide plenty of water.
-Water helps in the blood collection process.
-Drinking water strongly increases blood pressure in normal people.
-The compressive effect of drinking water helps the venous blood flow.
+• Offer plenty of water in advance.
+If the test does not involve limiting fluid consumption, you should provide plenty of water.
+Water helps in the blood draw process.
+Drinking water significantly increases blood pressure in regular people.
+The effect of drinking water on blood pressure assists the venus blood draw.

-- Bring along his favourite toy.
-Distraction is a technique that helps during the blood collection procedure so that the child is not afraid.
+• Bring along his favourite toy.
+Distraction is a technique that helps during the blood draw procedure, so that the child is not afraid.

-- Plan to reward it with a small reward at the end of the blood draw.
+• Plan to give a small reward at the end of the blood draw.
 Offer your child a treat or make a drawing that will delight them.

 For infants and toddlers

-The importance of the parent’s posture during blood collection.
+The importance of the parent’s posture during blood sampling .

-- The parent’s posture should provide the child with calmness and security.
-Studies on children’s anxiety and fear during blood donation have shown that contact between the child and the parent is important because it reduces anxiety and pain.
+• The parent’s posture should enforce the child with calmness and security.
+Studies on children’s anxiety and fear during blood sampling have shown that contact between the child and the parent is important because it reduces anxiety and pain.

-- With the guidance of the blood collector, we hold the child firmly close to our body, immobilizing the child’s legs and arm that is not being taken.
-Stabilising the child during blood collection is of paramount importance for quick and effective blood collection.
+• With the guidance of the phlebotomist, we hold the child firmly close to our body, immobilizing the child’s legs and arm that is not being used.
+Stabilising the child during blood draw is of paramount importance for a quick and effective blood draw.

 For older children

-- We offer the child the comfort of sitting down so that he or she is not pressured.
-Once the sampler has informed us that we are ready to start sampling you must hold your child’s hand or any other contact so that they feel comfortable and safe.
+• We offer the child the comfort of sitting down so that he or she is not feeling pressured.
+Once the phlebotomist has informed us that we are ready to start sampling, you must hold your child’s hand and initiate any other contact required so that they feel comfortable and safe.

 General rules for all ages

-- Distraction.
-It is good to have distractions in the room that will distract your child.
-This could be his favourite toy, TV he plays on as a child, etc.
+• Distraction.
+It is good to have distractions in the room that will occupy your child’s mind.
+This could be his favourite toy, TV with children’s shows (which we provide), etc.

-The importance of distraction during blood collection in the child.
+The importance of distraction during blood draw in the child.

-The distraction technique is a non-pharmacological method that aims to distract the child during the blood draw and reduce the anxiety and the feeling of pain.
-In addition to reducing stress and pain in the child, the procedure time is also reduced due to less intervention.
+The distraction technique is a non-pharmacological method that aims to distract the child during the blood collection, which reduces anxiety and the feeling of pain.
+Appart from the stress and pain reduction, the procedure gets done in a more timelly maner.

-Painless blood collection procedure at StartBio using the VeinFinder vein detector
+An easier and more painless blood draw procedure at StartBio is accomplished using the ‘VeinFinder’ vein detector

-In a modern laboratory, equipped with the most modern machines, blood collection with the special VeinFinder machine becomes even easier.
+In a modern laboratory, with the state of the art equipment, blood draw with the special ‘VeinFinder’ machine becomes even easier.

-The special machine thanks to its technology can visualize the patient’s veins, giving the healthcare professional a guide for a safer and more direct blood draw.
+The special machine thanks to its technology can help visualize the patient’s veins, giving the healthcare professional a guide for a safer and more precise blood draw.

 What is the VeinFinder for?

-In an easier and more painless blood collection in groups with “difficult” veins such as:
+In an easier and more painless blood collection for groups with “difficult” veins such as:

 How does it work?

-The procedure is completely painless, not invasive at all and requires minimal time.
+The procedure isn’t as painfull, is less invasive, and requires minimal time.

-Call us for an appointment or questions about your child's blood donation
+Call us for an appointment or questions about your child's blood draw

 Bibliography